rodrigomaulen/RodrigoMaulen.github.io/index.md

 ## About Me

 Hi!
-I am a Ph.D. student at Université de Caen in Normandy, France, under the supervision of Jalal Fadili.
-My work focuses on studying theoretical stochastic dynamics for optimization problems.
+I am a postdoctoral researcher at Sorbonne Université in Paris, France.
+My work focuses on studying theoretical stochastic/deterministic dynamics for optimization problems.
 I am particularly interested in the possible applications to Machine Learning, related to variance reduction methods and continuous optimization.

 ## News

-- **[July 2022]** The preprint of our first work is available on arxiv.
+- **[November 2024]** I have obtained a Ph.D. in Mathematics at Université de Caen in Normandy, France under the supervision of Jalal Fadili.
+- **[November 2024]** I have started a Postdoctoral position at Sorbonne Université with Claire Boyer.

 {% include_relative _includes/publications.md %}